qiushiyan/peach/README.md

     #> [1, 2, 3]

-The `print()` helper shows the vector’s type of as well as the number fo elements.
+The `print()` helper shows the vector’s type as well as the number fo elements.

 ``` q